bjrnbrn/pybeats/README.md

       Tracks:     dict      every key of tracks defines one track

-    every track in tracks of a song has the attributes {SampleName, Pattern, Align}:
+    every track in tracks of a song has the attributes {SampleName, Pattern, Align}

     SampleName:	name of the sample to be imported for specific track == .wav-file without extension

     Pattern:  structure of the track
 	ALL PATTERNS OF A SONG HAVE TO BE OF SAME LENGTH
 	BUT: '|' will be ignored

 	possible are one-line or multiple line patterns one line patterns are strings, multiple line patterns are list of strings

 	accepted values:
 	  '.':    no sample will be placed at triggerpoint previous sample will play
 	  'X':    sample will be placed at position with full amplitude '5':    sample will be placed at position with half amplitude possible    0-9

     Align:    "L", "R" oder "C", for left, right, center channel that shall contain the specific track